Spark with SCALA and Python

 RDDs, Spark transformations, and actions should be understood first.
 Then, the learning journey may continue with hands-on learning and/or examine the architectural questions and possible solutions.

 The following tutorial articles focus on these fundamentals

 - Spark RDD Overview

-- Spark Transformations (coming soon)
+- Spark Transformations in Scala

-- Spark Actions (coming soon)
+- Spark Actions in Scala

 Transformations and Actions functions are accessible through Java, Scala, and Python APIs.
 The ability to use multiple languages with Spark is another attractive feature of the framework because there are language choice options.
 In the next section, the breakout of Spark API by language is covered.